-When a Member's condition is life-threatening and requires use of special equipment, life support systems, and close monitoring by trained attendants while en route to the nearest appropriate facility, emergency transportation is thus required.
-Emergency transportation includes but is not limited to, ground and air transportation.
+When a Member's condition is life-threatening or needs are immediate, emergency transportation is thus required.
+Emergency transportation includes, but is not limited to, ambulance, air, or boat transports.

 For emergency ground and air ambulance, for both in-network and out-of-network Providers, the Member is responsible only for the plan's in-network cost-sharing amount and Providers are prohibited by state and federal law from balance billing the Member.